3mdeb/news-and-ideas/blog/content/post/2020-05-01-trenchboot-nlnet-ci-cd-system.md

 3. **3mdeb lab**

-    This layer includes all platforms (Device Under Test) on which builds are automatically tested.
+    This layer includes all platforms (Devices Under Test) on which builds are automatically tested.
 They are physically placed in our 3mdeb office.
 So far there is only PC Engines apu2, but as mentioned in previous articles, as the project develops, new platforms will be added.